Envío gratuito en pedidos superiores a 100 dólares.

 Stain Removal Tricks

-Stains on washable diapers are common but can be managed easily.
-Acting quickly prevents stains from setting.
+Stains on washable diapers are common, but you can handle them easily.
+Act quickly to stop stains from setting.
 After rinsing, soak nappies in cold water for 30 minutes to loosen dirt.
-Use natural stain removers like lemon juice or baking soda to tackle stubborn marks.
+Use natural stain removers like lemon juice or baking soda for tough marks.

 Here are some effective stain removal methods: